slazav/device2/Readme.md

 ## Device server
 ---

-This is a server for accessing devices and programs in complicated experimental setups.
-Previously I used a tcl library ( https://github.com/slazav/tcl-device ), put that approach had a few limitations.
+This is a server for accessing devices and programs in sophisticated experimental setups.
+Previous version was a tcl library ( https://github.com/slazav/tcl-device ), but that approach had a few limitations.

 All operations are done using "devices".
 They can be physical devices connected via some interface, or programs (which can use other devices if needed).

-The server has a configuration file "/etc/device_server.txt" which lists all avalible devices.
-For example, line "generator gpib -board 0 -address 6" says that communication with device "generator" is done using driver gpib with parameters -board 0 -address 6.
+The server has a configuration file `/etc/device_server.txt` which lists all avalible devices.
+For example, line `generator gpib -board 0 -address 6` says that communication with device `generator` is done using driver gpib with parameters `-board 0 -address 6`.

 The server does not know anything about commands used by certain device, it just provides connection.
 For the next layer see DeviceRole library.